ArseniyX/flagswitch-react/README.md

 });
 ```

-**Ensure that the feature components located under /src in the same directory as the `flagSwitch` function call and exported as default.**
+**Make sure feature components reside under /src in the same directory as the `flagSwitch` invocation and are exported as default.**

-### Advanced Usage
+### Advanced Example

 #### Global Options

-You can pass global options to the `flagSwitch` function to customize the behavior of the library.
+Customize the library's behavior by passing global options to the `flagSwitch` function.

 ```tsx
 import { flagSwitch } from "flagswitch-react";